AppIntro/AppIntro/README.md

 #### Animations
 AppIntro comes with some pager animations.
-Choose the one you like and then active it with:
+Choose the one you like and then activate it with:

 ```java
 @Override